pchiorean/Indentz/README.md

 **Libs:** Many scripts use dynamically linked functions from **`lib/`**, which means that the folder structure should be preserved after downloading the repository.
 If you download [releases](https://github.com/pchiorean/Indentz/releases)[^1] (which are statically linked), you can use every script stand-alone.

-Because there are quite a lot of files, the files are organized into categories based on their scope: document/spread/page-level, object-level, and miscellaneous.
+The scripts are organized into three categories based on their scope: document/spread/page-level, object-level, and miscellaneous, making it easier to navigate through the large number of files.

 ## Document